 There are free and premium versions of the Surfline app, as there is on Surfline’s website.
 With the free version, you can watch webcams, check the daily surf report, and see their three-day surf forecast.
 With the premium membership, you can watch the surf cams ad-free, see a 17-day forecast, and gain additional insights and swell analysis by their team of expert forecasters.

-COST: free access with limited features, or Surfline premium membership is $12.99 per month, or $69.99 if paid annually.
+COST: free access with limited features, or Surfline premium membership is $7.99 monthly or $95.88 annually.
 50% off for students and military.